kubernetes/contributor-site/content/en/blog/2022/meet-our-contributors-APAC-China-region-03.md

 ## [Shiming Zhang](https://github.com/wzshiming)

-Shiming Zhang is a Software Engineer with DaoCloud in Shanghai, China.
+Shiming Zhang is a Software Engineer working on Kubernetes for DaoCloud in Shanghai, China.

 He has mostly been involved with SIG Node, as a reviewer.

-As of his prior experience, Shiming had been involved with Kubernetes at his company.
 His major contributions have mainly been bug fixes and feature improvements in an ongoing [KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/2712-pod-priority-based-graceful-node-shutdown), all revolving around SIG Node.

 Some of his major PRs are [fixing watchForLockfileContention memory leak](https://github.com/kubernetes/kubernetes/pull/100326), [fixing startupProbe behaviour](https://github.com/kubernetes/kubernetes/pull/101093), [adding Field status.hostIPs for Pod](https://github.com/kubernetes/enhancements/pull/2661).